vishalk2/Engine-Emissions-Calibration/README.md

 # Engine-Emissions-Calibration-HC-gas-estimation
-Estimating the emission percentages of 'HC' emission constituent at a specified Engine RPM for required Torque outputs.
+Estimating the emission percentages of 'HC' emission constituent at a specified ange of Engine RPM for required Torque outputs.

 ***Analysis yet to be done.***